 When a Friend Faces the End of Life

-Facing the end of life with a terminal illness -- as author and hospice patient Courtney Strain does -- is often a frightening and lonely challenge.
+Facing the end of life with a terminal illness can be frightening and lonely.
 Will I be alone as I die?
 Will I suffer more than I can bear?

-BJC Hospice can soften the fear and lighten the pain, and help provide experiences in the last days and months of profound intimacy, discovery and even surprising play.
+BJC Hospice can soften the fear and lighten the pain, and help provide experiences of profound intimacy, discovery and even play.
 These gifts, in the midst of sorrow and the mysteries of life’s ending, are offered to patients’ families and communities, as well as to the patients themselves: meaningful conversations, renewed relationships, forgiving reminiscences, exchanges of care.

 As Courtney reminds all of us, the dying are still living, with a special perspective that can slow us down to cherish each moment; they can still touch, share, teach and make contributions.